 There are many places to worship all over the city of Brandon.

 Brandon's air service is currently limited to one flight per day, from Calgary, Alberta on Westjet Airlines.
 We are served by Greyhound Bus Lines and the Brandon Shuttle, which include regularly scheduled trips to the Winnipeg International Airport.

 Here are some links to help you find things you need in the city.
 This list includes grocery stores, malls, services in the community, and specialty shops.
-If there is something that is not on the list that you are looking for, the local phone book or ebrandon.ca can be handy to learn things like where to get a haircut, eat a meal, or have a laptop fixed.
+If there is something that is not on the list that you are looking for, the Yellow Pages or ebrandon.ca can be handy to learn where to get a haircut, eat a meal, or have a laptop fixed.